jfo/weblog/content/post/monads.md

 ```

 It's our friend, bind! in this case, we apply the function with signature `a ->
-Mb` to the extracted value, and combine histories, and we're done!
+M b` to the extracted value, and combine histories, and we're done!

 ```
 (def bind